hurtlethefrog/Jungle_on_rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2, and Ruby 2.3.
+Users can register with credentials being validated with active record before being saved.
+Once signed in they can create a cart as long as items are in stock and checkout using Stripe for payment.
+Admins are able to create product listings and categories for their products.
+Multiple integration and unit tests run using Capybara, Poltergeist, and Database Cleaner, and Rspec.

 ## Setup